 “Distiller's Corn Oil” has the same meaning as “Technical Corn Oil.”

+“Distiller's Grains and Solubles” is a coproduct of ethanol production rich in protein and fiber, typically used for animal feed.
+DGS is subcategorized as Dry (DDGS), Modified (MDGS), or Wet (WDGS) based on the extent of moisture removal at an ethanol production facility.

 “Distiller's Sorghum Oil” has the same meaning as “Technical Sorghum Oil.”

 “Drayage Trucks” means vehicles as defined in California Code of Regulations, title 13, section 2027(c).